 – Kayla

-Welcome to My Kitchen!
-Here’s How to Make Turkey Breast in the Crockpot
+Welcome to My Kitchen, Here’s How to Make a Turkey Breast in the Crockpot

-Testing Notes + Tips For Foolproof, Juicy Turkey Breast in the Slow Cooker
+Testing Notes for Juicy Turkey Breast in the Slow Cooker

 • If using a frozen turkey breast, make sure it is completely defrosted before cooking.